 On the two, three, or four-night Halong Bay cruises, you will have the possibility of visiting the main tourist hot spots but also exploring areas away from the crowds.

 We opted for a 2 night/3day cruise for two reasons:

 - We felt the travel time from Hanoi to Halong warranted two nights.
 One night would be too rushed – more travel than actual tour.

 - We also wanted to experience a little more away from the hoards of hit and run tourist crowds.

-Here is a glimpse of what to expect from a two night Halong Bay Cruise.
+Here is a Glimpse of a Two Night Halong Bay Overnight Cruise Itinerary.

 It will be an early start from Hanoi, departing at around 7.30.
 You will not arrive at the cruise terminal until at least 1.30-2.00pm We found, once at the cruise terminal, there was still a long wait to board the vessel as the boats are quickly turned over from previous guests who have not long disembarked.

 Ti Top Beach